Section 8 Search Logo

 Step 6: Follow Up and Stay Informed

 After submitting your application, follow up with your PHA regularly to check on the status of your application.
-Staying proactive can help ensure that your case does not fall through the cracks, and help keep you a priority.
+Staying proactive can help ensure that your case does not fall through the cracks and help keep you a priority.

 Additionally, maintain communication with any organizations or resources you've contacted.
 Building relationships with these entities can provide ongoing support and assistance.